gabrielecanepa/HTMLStart/README.md

 - A complete reference that will help you show your **icon** on every browser and device
 - **Link and scripts** sample tags following best practices to help the document load faster

 ## Install

 ### Option 1: Manual

-Download the
+Download the package from Github()

 ### Option 2: Package Control

 In the command pallette (Cmd-Shift+P on Mac) type 'Install' then press enter to see a list of packages.
-Search for 'HTML Boilerplate' then press enter to install.
+Search for 'HTMLStart' then press enter to install.

 ## Usage

 With a blank HTML file open, type

-    htmlboiler
+    HTMLStart

 and press `TAB`.